jason-olimpio/interactive-comments/README.md

 # Interactive Comments

-A Commenting system featuring nested replies and a polished interface inspired by modern social platforms.
+A commenting system featuring nested replies and a polished interface inspired by modern social platforms.

 ## Features